Spydiecy/Spydiecy/README.md

 ## About Me

-Greetings! 👋 I'm Tanishq Gupta, an 18-year-old computer science enthusiast currently pursuing a B.Tech degree.
+Greetings! 👋 I'm Tanishq Gupta, a computer science enthusiast currently pursuing a B.Tech degree.
 Welcome to my GitHub repository, where code meets creativity, and passion fuels innovation.

 ## Skills